lf-lang/lf-lang.github.io/blog/2025-09-18-decentralized-consistency.md

   v.ramp_present -> d.disarm
 }
 ```
-The reaction triggered by the `open` command prints on the standard output whether the door was _disarmed_ or not at the time of opening.
-We do not expect emergency openings with `maxwait` set to `forever`.

-The `maxwait` parameter is specified at instantiation time within the main reactor.
-Right before creating the instance of the `Door` reactor for which we want to set the parameter, we use the `@maxwait` annotation that takes as input the new `maxwait` value.
-The reactions of the `Door` reactor that are triggered by remote inputs are associated with a [fault handler](/docs/writing-reactors/distributed-execution#safe-to-process-stp-violation-handling) that is invoked in the case of timing inconsistencies during input processing.
-This event will be thoroughly discussed in another blog post.
+The `maxwait` attribute is specified at instantiation time within the main reactor.
+Right before creating the instance of the `Door` reactor for which we want to set the attribute, we use the `@maxwait` annotation that takes as input the `maxwait` value.

+The reactions of the `Door` reactor provide [fault handlers](/docs/writing-reactors/distributed-execution#safe-to-process-stp-violation-handling) that are invoked in case the the federate assumed inputs were known up to timestamp _t_ and then later received a message with timestamp _t_ or less.
+When `maxwait` is `forever`, these fault handlers should never be invoked.

+For finite values of `maxwait`, it is always possible for messages to get sufficiently delayed that the fault handlers will be invoked.
+When they are invoked, the current tag will be greater than the intended tag of the message.
+This type of fault is called a **safe-to-process** (**STP**) violation because messages are being handled out of tag order.
+The intended tag of the input can be accessed as shown in the code above.

 ## Multirate inputs: the automatic emergency braking use case
 ![AutomaticEmergencyBrakingSystem diagram](../static/img/blog/AutomaticEmergencyBrakingSystem.svg)

-Consider the above Lingua Franca implementation of an automatic emergency braking system, one of the most critical ADAS systems which modern cars are equipped with.
+Consider the above Lingua Franca implementation of an automatic emergency braking system, one of the most critical ADAS systems that modern cars are equipped with.
-The controller system modeled by the `AutomaticEmergencyBraking` reactor reads data coming from two sensors, a lidar and a radar, and uses both to detect if objects or pedestrians cross the trajectory the car, thus performing _sensor fusion_.
+The controller system modeled by the `AutomaticEmergencyBraking` reactor reads data coming from two sensors, a lidar and a radar, and uses both to detect objects or pedestrians that cross the trajectory the car.
+This is a _sensor fusion_ problem, where a diversity of sensors is used to get better reliability.
 When one of the two sensors signals the presence of an object at a distance shorter than a configurable threshold, the controller triggers the brake to stop the car and avoid crashing into it.

 The sensors are modeled with their own timer that triggers the generation of data.
-The clocks of all federates are automatically synchronized by the [clock synchronization algorithm](/docs/writing-reactors/distributed-execution#clock-synchronization) of the Lingua Franca runtime.
+The clocks of all federates are automatically synchronized by the [clock synchronization algorithm](/docs/writing-reactors/distributed-execution#clock-synchronization) of the Lingua Franca runtime (unless this is disabled).
 Typically, in a real use case of this kind, the clock of sensor devices cannot be controlled by Lingua Franca, but a way to work around this limitation is to resample the data collected by sensors with the timing given by a clock that the runtime can control.
 The sensor reactors of our application are then modeling this resampling of sensor data that fits well with the Lingua Franca semantics for time determinism.